apache/trafficcontrol/docs/source/admin/traffic_vault.rst

 There are a couple configurations that are necessary in Traffic Ops.

 1. Database Updates
-	* A new profile for Riak needs to be added to the profile table
-	* A new type of Riak needs to be added to the type table
-	* The servers in the Riak cluster need to be added to the server table
+	* The servers in the Riak cluster need to be added to the server table (TCP Port = 8088, type = RIAK, profile = RIAK_ALL)

-	 ..
-Note:: profile and type data should be pre-loaded by seeds sql script.
-	 ..

 2. Configuration updates
 	* /opt/traffic_ops/app/conf/<environment>/riak.conf needs to be updated to reflect the correct username and password for accessing riak.